 On 14 July 2021 ElectraNet published its Preliminary Revenue Proposal (PRP) for the forthcoming period, which will run from 1 July 2023 until 30 June 2028.

-The Preliminary Revenue Proposal summarises our developing plans for South Australia’s electricity transmission network and the essential services we will provide in the coming regulatory period.
-It is the precursor to our formal Revenue Proposal, which we will submit to the AER in January 2022.
+The Preliminary Revenue Proposal summarised our developing plans for South Australia’s electricity transmission network and the essential services we will provide in the coming regulatory period.

 Framework and Approach Process

 The AER initiates the Framework and Approach process which sets out how the applicable incentive schemes will apply to ElectraNet to encourage efficient investment and performance and how the AER will apply the Expenditure Forecast Assessment Guidelines and the depreciation methodology for the next regulatory period.
 The AER’s initial paper is available here.

 ElectraNet advises the AER of its approach to forecasting capital and operating expenditure for the coming regulatory period.
 A copy of ElectraNet’s Expenditure Forecast Methodology is available here.